Catman9000/TheDatingGame/README.md

 I decided to follow the structure I was taught in my 4 week course, including making use of user stories, following the format of "As a user/developer, I want to...
 So that...."

-I also broke down the project into 3 parts:
+I also broke down the project planning into 3 parts:
 To-Do: The parts of the project that are/were to be done, In Progress: In progress/things being worked on,
 Done: What was completed.

+Below is the structure of the tools and my CI Pipeline.

 ![Project Roadmap](https://github.com/Catman9000/TheDatingGame/blob/main/CI.png)